UCSD-ECEMAE-148/final-project-repository-su25-team4/README.md

      * Subscribers: cmd_vel

 Issues We Faced:
+After all the troubleshooting with the stop sign detector, the implementation of the color detector was smooth sailing due to their similar nature.

 ### Obstacle Avoider
 The obstacle avoider uses the LiDAR to detect obstacles. lidar_detection_final.py subscribes to to /scan topic, which receives messages from sub_lidar_node.py.
 We determined the angle that is considered the front of the robot and computes VESC values to avoid the obstacle (depending on if it is on the right/left/center).
 The VESC values get published to lider_cmd. cmd_arbiter_lidar.py uses the constant_cmd values unless a value from lidar_cmd is given.
 The end value gets published to cmd_vel for the vest_twist_node.py to handle.